pycontribs/ruyaml/README.rst

 - intergrated Python 2 and 3 sources, running on Python 2.6, 2.7, 3.3 and 3.4.
 - round trip mode that **includes comments** (block mode, key ordering kept)
-- support for simple lists as mapping keys by transformatopm to tuples
+- support for simple lists as mapping keys by transformation to tuples
-- omap generates ordereddict (C) on Python 2, collections.OrderedDict
+- ``!!omap`` generates ordereddict (C) on Python 2, collections.OrderedDict
-  on Python 3.
+  on Python 3, and ``!!omap`` is generated for these types.
 - some YAML 1.2 enhancements (``0o`` octal prefix, ``\/`` escape)
 - pep8 compliance
 - tox and py.test based testing